whoamaiii/kreativiummedgemma-v2/README.md

-# SensoryTracker: Special Education Tracking Tool
+# Kreativium: Special Education Tracking Tool

 A comprehensive FERPA-compliant application designed to help special education teachers track and analyze student sensory processing and emotional responses.
 Built with accessibility and